Larry Nassar's Victims Talk About the Settlement Process: Broadsheet

 IN CASE YOU MISSED IT

 • Soccer is hot.
 In other World Cup updates, the heat is—literally—on in France, where temperatures may climb above 104F this week.
-Here’s an update on today’s match schedule—and how FIFA plans to cope with the heatwave:
+Here’s an update on today’s match schedule—and how FIFA plans to cope with the heatwave: Fortune

 • The new face of criminal justice reform.
 Vox argues that progressive prosecutor Tiffany Cabán, who seems poised to win in the NYC Democratic primary in the Queens district attorney race, is more than a local story.
 Why?
 Well, Queens has more people than 15 states and D.C. combined—and the fact that her election would signal a step forward on criminal justice reform, given the amount of power wielded by DAs and other prosecutors.
+Vox

 • Kome on, Kim.
 Kim Kardashian West stirred up major drama in Japan by naming her new line of shapewear Kimono, prompting some to accuse her of disrespecting the traditional outfit.
 Klueless kultural appropriation—or kanny marketing move?
+The Guardian

 Share today’s Broadsheet with a friend.
 Looking for previous Broadsheets?
 Click here.